bstillitano/homebridge-actron-neo/README.md

 `API Returned Bad Data - Schema Validation Failed`

 ### State Refresh from Cache on Error
-If errors occur during the periodic state refresh interval (poll to ActronAir cloud to ensure Homebridge has up to date device data) then you may see one or both of the following warning messages appear in the event log.
-This is simply to make you aware that the ActronAir cloud service is returning bad or error data however cached info will be used for the state refresh to allow operation to continue gracefully.
-From experience I have observed that the ActronAir service will experience issues most days and may return bad data for up to 10mins before returning to reliable operation.
+If errors occur during the periodic state refresh interval (poll to Actron cloud to ensure Homebridge has up to date device data) then you may see one or both of the following warning messages appear in the event log.
+This is simply to make you aware that the Actron cloud service is returning bad or error data however cached info will be used for the state refresh to allow operation to continue gracefully.
+From experience I have observed that the Actron service will experience issues most days and may return bad data for up to 10mins before returning to reliable operation.
 I am working on a project to start logging the availability of their cloud service so i can provide information to their support team to hopefully resolve these on-going issues.

-`Failed to refresh status, ActronAir Neo Cloud unreachable or returned invalid data`
+`Failed to refresh status, Actron Neo Cloud unreachable or returned invalid data`
-`ActronAir Neo cloud error, refreshing HomeKit accessory state using cached data`
+`Actron Neo cloud error, refreshing HomeKit accessory state using cached data`